harnice/Harnice/docs/products/device.md

+# Device
+Item you can buy that has signals, connectors, channels.
+Exhibits electrical behavior.
+The fundamental “block” element in a block diagram.

 # How to Make a New Device in Harnice

 1. Ensure your channel types are defined. *Harnice defines "channel" to mean a physical set of physical electrical signals that must be connected to each other.
 Channels may map to other channels, which later drives conductor, cavity selection, etc.*